 For example, a slipping hazard can be caused due to a wet floor from water from dog water bowls and urine, and pet toys, leashes, etc. can cause tripping hazards.

-I have worked with a start-up based in the US where the dogs were allowed since the beginning.
+I have worked with a start-up based in the US where the dogs were allowed from the beginning.

 Juniper, the dog of our founder and CEO was around the office in the early days of the company.